greydanus/greydanus.github.io/2022-05-18-studying-growth.md

   </div>
 </div>

 Classic versions of cellular automata like Conway's Game of Life are interesting because they produce emergent behavior starting from simple rules.
 But in a way, these versions of CA are _too simple_.
 Their cells only get to have two states, dead or alive, whereas biological cells get to have a near-infinite number of states, states which are determined by a wide variety of signaling molecules.
-We refer to these molecules as _morphogens_ because they work together to control growth and guide organisms toward specific final shapes or _morphologies_.
+We refer to these molecules as _morphogens_ because they work together to control growth and guide organisms towards specific final shapes or _morphologies_.

-**A more flexible framework.** Based on this observation, we should move away from cells that are only dead or alive.
+**Neural CA.** Based on this observation, we should move away from cells that are only dead or alive.
 Rather, we should allow cells to exist in a variety of states, with each state defined by a list of continuous variables.
 Growth rules should operate on combinations of these variables in the same way that biological growth rules operate on combinations of different morphogens.
-And unlike Conway's Game of Life, the self-organizing behaviors that arise should not be arbitrary.
-Rather, they should involve convergence to _specific_ large-scale morphologies like those that occur in biology.
-Much more complex growth rules are required to make this happen.
+And unlike Conway's Game of Life, the self-organizing behaviors that arise should not be arbitrary or chaotic.
+Rather, they should involve stable convergence to _specific_ large-scale morphologies like those that occur in biology.
+Much more complex growth rules are needed for this to occur.

 <div class="imgcap_noborder" style="display: block; margin-left: auto; margin-right: auto; width:100%">
   <img src="/assets/studying-growth/comparison.jpg">